Biden announces US will increase funding to help developing nations confront the climate crisis – KION546

 President Joe Biden announced Tuesday he will work with Congress to double again the United States’ financial commitment to help developing nations confront the climate crisis.

-Biden pledged in April the US would increase its contribution to global climate financing to $5.7 billion a year, putting his new commitment around $11 billion a year.
+Biden pledged in April the US would increase its contribution to global climate financing to $5.7 billion per year, putting his new commitment around $11 billion per year.

+“In April, I announced the US will double our public international financing to help developing nations tackle the climate crisis, and today, I’m proud to announce that we will work with the Congress to double that number again, including for adaptation efforts,” Biden announced to the UN General Assembly.

+Congress will ultimately be responsible for appropriating the climate funds, meaning the final number could change.
+Congressional Democrats are currently writing Biden’s $3.5 trillion budget bill, which contains the vast amount of spending for Biden’s climate and clean energy programs.

 The-CNN-Wire